coverclock/com-diag-hazer/README.md

 # Display

-When using the -E option with gpstool, so that it uses ASCII escape sequences to do cursor control for its report on standard output,
+When using the -E option with gpstool, so that it uses ASCII escape sequences to do cursor control for its report on standard output, as this example does when using the GN803G receiver,

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -c -E -t 10